WASasquatch/was-node-suite-comfyui/SECURITY.md

 Three directories under `web/` hold third-party browser libraries, kept as upstream publishes them. `web/vendor/MANIFEST.json` records a SHA-256 for all 81 of those files, alongside the npm package and version each directory was taken from.
-The digests are verified on every release, and any file that is added, removed or edited without the manifest being rebuilt stops that release.
+Every digest recomputes from the file beside it, and the manifest names no file the tree does not hold.

 To verify a copy independently, fetch the package named in `MANIFEST.json` from npm and compare digests. `NOTICE.md` in each directory lists the upstream path of every file and marks the ones